-We took a comprehensive look at diversity efforts in our industry as well as our own infrastructure, recruiting and training efforts.
+As a firm, we took a comprehensive look at diversity efforts in our industry as well as our own infrastructure, recruiting, and training efforts.
 We considered, among many factors, the host of challenges faced by groups who have historically been underrepresented in the legal profession.
 We examined our own implicit biases and thought critically about how we can be an anti-racist institution.

 Out of that examination, we've developed an innovative new program—the Selendy Gay Elsberg Fellowship—that focuses on attracting, retaining and nurturing outstanding racially diverse candidates and first-generation college students from economically disadvantaged backgrounds.

 The Selendy Gay Elsberg Fellowship provides long-term, individually-tailored training, mentoring and post-recruitment support to diverse talent in order to help recipients achieve their long-term potential.
 Through the Fellowship, candidates will have access to long-term professional and personal support, while giving them the agency to opt in and out based on their specific needs and goals.

 This support is bespoke and includes (but is not limited to):